UPPMAX/ticket_298623/README.md

   - Does loading this module also load R?
   - Does loading this module also load R_packages?
 - Does the `salloc` way of the user work?
+- Is the local ThinLinc client a problem?

 Questions with answers: